VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Experiments

 \subsection{Baselines}

-To evaluate the susceptibility of agents to malicious prompts, we conduct experiments across two representative frameworks: Browser-Use Agents (BUAs) \cite{browseruse2025} and Computer-Use Agents (CUAs) \cite{anthropic2024}.
-We select these two frameworks based on criteria such as the capabilities of the underlying models, the available tool integrations necessary for conducting experiments, and their popularity within the community.
-In the Browser-Use \cite{browseruse2025}, we evaluate five models: GPT-4o, Claude-3.7-Sonnet, Deepseek-V3, Gemini-2.5-Pro and Llama-4-Maverick.
-These models operate within a web-based action space through browser automation.
+To evaluate the susceptibility of agents to malicious prompts, we conduct experiments across two representative frameworks: Browser-Use Agents (BUAs) \citep{browseruse2025} and Computer-Use Agents (CUAs) \citep{anthropic2024}.
+We select these two frameworks based on the capabilities of their underlying models, their necessary tool integrations, and their community adoption, ensuring that the chosen agents have sufficient reasoning and tool-use support to successfully complete benign tasks.
+We also attempt to conduct experiments on UI-TARS \citep{qin2025ui}, a model explicitly fine-tuned for GUI and computer-use tasks, but we find that its capability is not sufficient to complete the malicious tasks even though it is still susceptible to the attack (see Appendix~\ref{appendix:UI-TARS}).
+For Browser-Use \citep{browseruse2025}, we evaluate six models: GPT-5, GPT-4o, Claude-3.7-Sonnet, Deepseek-V3, Gemini-2.5-Pro and Llama-4-Maverick.
 They interact with webpages via both graphical user interfaces (GUI) and visual perception, and are commonly used in web agent benchmarks.
-The Computer-Use framework is built on Anthropic's platform \cite{anthropic2024} and provides agents with full access to the local machine, including filesystem manipulation, shell command execution, and interaction with local applications.
-In addition to local access, Computer-Use Agents can also browse and interact with web environments.
+The Computer-Use framework is built on Anthropic's platform \citep{anthropic2024} and provides agents with full access to the local machine, including filesystem manipulation, shell command execution, and interaction with local applications.
+In addition to local access, CUAs can also browse and interact with web environments.
 This enables integrated operation across both system-level and browser-level contexts.
 We evaluate two versions of Claude models under this framework: Sonnet 3.5 and Sonnet 3.7.
 This setup allows us to benchmark the security behavior of agents in both Browser-use (web-only) and Computer-Use (web \& local) execution settings.